fuzzwizard/blog.mitchsmall.io/src/posts/is-isogram.md

 Just kidding.
 But we can get here!

-Here's a human readable version of that algorithim, done in an imperitive style with an emphasis of mimicking the proceedures of the above:
+Here's a human readable version of that algorithim:

 ```javascript
 function isIsogram(string) {